-PPL recently announced it is expanding its efforts to advance clean energy technologies by joining Energy Impact Partners' global investment platform, which brings together leading companies and entrepreneurs worldwide to foster innovation toward a sustainable energy future.
-Through its participation in the EIP platform, PPL will support investments aimed at accelerating the shift to a low-carbon future and driving commercial-scale solutions needed to deliver deep, economywide decarbonization.
-Collaboration with EIP will provide PPL greater visibility into emerging technologies that can be leveraged to advance the clean energy transition.
+PPL recently announced it is expanding its efforts to advance clean energy technologies by joining Energy Impact Partners' global investment platform, which brings together leading companies and entrepreneurs worldwide to

-- PPL is an anchor sponsor of the joint, five-year effort between the Electric Power Research Institute and the Gas Technology Institute to conduct intensive and focused R&D in clean energy technologies that are necessary for economywide decarbonization.
-PPL's CEO is chairing the board-level LCRI working group. - PPL Electric Utilities supports collective industry research spearheaded by the National Electric Energy Testing, Research and Application Center including reliability analysis, power cable system design and distribution system standards. - LG&E-KU collaborated with the University of Kentucky on a megawatt-scale carbon capture pilot and is working with the Electric Power Research Institute on a large-scale energy storage project.
+- foster innovation toward a sustainable energy future.
+PPL said it has committed to invest up to \$50 million across EIP's investment platform to help accelerate the shift to a low-carbon future and drive commercial-scale solutions needed to deliver deep, economywide decarbonization.
+Collaboration with EIP will provide PPL greater visibility into emerging technologies that can be leveraged to advance the clean energy transition. - PPL is an anchor sponsor of the joint, five-year effort between the Electric Power Research Institute and the Gas Technology Institute to conduct intensive and focused R&D in clean energy technologies that are necessary for economywide decarbonization.
+PPL's CEO is chairing the board-level LCRI working group. - PPL Electric Utilities supports collective industry research spearheaded by the National Electric Energy Testing, Research and Application Center including reliability analysis, power cable system design and distribution system standards. - LG&E and KU collaborated with the University of Kentucky on a megawatt-scale carbon capture pilot and is working with the Electric Power Research Institute on a large-scale energy storage project.